Acoma Pueblo: Names

 The Acoma are called ʔáák’u ([ʔɑ́ːk'ù] in Western Keresan, Hakukya in Zuni, and Haak’oh in Navajo.

 Language

 The Acoma language is classified in the western division of the Keresan languages.
-In contemporary Acoma Pueblo culture, most people speak both Acoma and English.
-Elders were forced to speak Spanish.
+In contemporary Acoma Pueblo culture, most people speak both Acoma and English, elders speak an endangered indigenous variant of New Mexican Spanish.

 History

 Origins and prehistory

 Pueblo people are believed to have descended from the Ancestral Puebloans, Mogollon, and other ancient peoples.
 These influences are seen in the architecture, farming style, and artistry of the Acoma.
 In the 13th century, the Ancestral Puebloans abandoned their canyon homelands due to climate change and social upheaval.
 For more than two centuries, there were migrations in the area.
 The Acoma Pueblo emerged by the 13th century.
 However, the Acoma themselves say the Sky City Pueblo was established in the 11th century, with brick buildings as early as 1144 on the mesa.
 Evidence for their antiquity is the unique lack of adobe in their construction.
 This early founding date makes Acoma Pueblo one of the earliest continuously inhabited communities in the United States.

 The Pueblo is situated on a 365 ft mesa, about 60 mi west of Albuquerque, New Mexico.
 The isolation and location of the Pueblo has sheltered the community for more than 1,200 years as they sought protection from the raids of the neighboring Navajo and Apache peoples.